sykoravojtech/portfolio/README.md

 - **ReactJS**: Frontend framework for building the user interface.
 - **Tailwind CSS**: Utility-first CSS framework for styling and responsive design.
 - **Firebase**: Backend service for authentication, database, and hosting.
-- **EmailJS**: Service for integrating the contact form (currently disabled).

 ## 📱 Responsive Design
 The portfolio is fully responsive and optimized to provide a seamless experience on both desktop and mobile devices.

----

-Feel free to explore and reach out if you have any questions or feedback!

 ## Database